July 2019: This chapter was revised to add information about accessing a print friendly version of the Quality Practice Standards, as below.

 Safeguarding concerns should be addressed effectively to support adults to live safely, with reference to the Adult Care Safeguarding Policy and Procedures.

 - It is evident that consideration has been given to potential safeguarding issues with Safeguarding Adults concerns recorded where appropriate.

 - It is evident that the practitioner has demonstrated professional curiosity to explore with the person the safeguarding concerns, and establish an understanding of the situation, their wishes and the outcome they want to achieve.

 - It is evident the person’s capacity to make decisions has been assessed and evidenced and actions are consensual wherever possible.
-Where the person lacks capacity to give consent, practice will be in accordance with the MCA.
+Where the person lacks capacity to give consent, practice will be in accordance with the Mental Capacity Act (MCA).

 - The response is centred around the person’s wishes and feelings and reflects the principles of Making Safeguarding Personal and the Care Act, with evidence of communication with the person throughout all stages of the process.